MarkusFox/supervisely-dataloader-fasterrcnn/README.md

 ```

 ## Tutorial
-In <a href="https://github.com/MarkusFox/supervisely-dataloader-fasterrcnn/blob/master/FasterRCNN-HowTo-Example.ipynb" target="_blank">FasterRCNN-HowTo-Example.ipynb</a> you find a full tutorial of how to use the dataloader to train a Faster-RCNN in PyTorch.<br>
+In <a href="https://github.com/MarkusFox/supervisely-dataloader-fasterrcnn/blob/master/FasterRCNN-HowTo-Example.ipynb">FasterRCNN-HowTo-Example.ipynb</a> you find a full tutorial on how to use the dataloader to train a Faster-RCNN in PyTorch.<br>
 It also includes code for visualization of the image and it's annotations.

 ## ToDos